SmalkiGroove/heroes-expansion/doc/HEROES.md

 __VAYSHAN :__
 Black Hand - Beastmaster

-• All Scouts in hero's army gain +1 to their Attack and Defence for every two levels of the hero.
+• All Scouts in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 • Scouts in hero's army act first in combat.
 • The hero generates an amount of golds per day for each Scout in his army.
 The amount is 1 per 5 levels of the hero, starting at level 5.